ECLIP3S/motorcycle-unit/README.md

 All credit goes to Mercuri I just made this a FiveM resource Original Download: https://www.lcpdfr.com/downloads/gta5mods/character/8891-san-andreas-motor-law-enforcement/

-Installation: Drag and drop the 'mototrcycle-unit' folder into your resources folder Add 'start mototrcycle-unit' to your server.cfg Restart your server
+Installation: Drag and drop the 'motorcycle-unit' folder into your resources folder Add 'start motorcycle-unit' to your server.cfg
+Restart your server
 Enjoy!